GaetanLovey/myportfolio/content/projects/project5.en.md

 ---
-title: Creation of a shiny app and a R package
+title: "Creation of a shiny app and a R package"
 description: "Programming tools in data science"
-repo: ""
 weight: 5
-draft: true
+translationKey: "programming tools in data science"
 ---